nyradhr/chirpy/README.md

 # chirpy
-Boot.dev project to build a web server for an hypothetical social network
+Boot.dev project to build a web server in Golang for a mock social network